azamatbekmurat/userLoginTestApp/README.md

 ## Setup/Installation Instructions

 - Clone repository from Github: https://github.com/azamatbekmurat/userLoginTestApp.git
-- Navigate to the cloned directory in a terminal capable of running dotnet commands.
+- Navigate to the cloned directory in a terminal
 - Download all packages by typing "npm install"
 - To run the program type "npm start"

 ##### In order to open end-point for API calls

-- Navigate to the UserLoginService directory, open UserLoginService.sln project on VisualStudio app and run application
+- In the project navigate to the UserLoginService directory, open UserLoginService.sln project on VisualStudio app and run application
 - Enable cross-origin resource sharing(CORS) on your browser.

 ##### OR